 After a busy day, I stopped by Reid’s Winery and Cider House.
 I am very impressed how so many businesses have adapted to COVID19 restrictions.
 They have a walk-up window for ordering and lots of tables out back, plus a big tent set up if you want some shade.
-I sat on their patio with a flight of hard ciders, some a bit too sweet but still very good; they have a variety of choices including apples, raspberry, currents, blueberry, ginger.
+I sat on their patio with a flight of hard ciders, some a bit too sweet but still very good; they have a variety of choices including apple, raspberry, red currant, blueberry, ginger.

 On Thursday morning I went back to the museum to meet my guide.
 I had booked a three hour tour.
 They offer two and three hour tours and I knew I would appreciate the longer tour.
 I had asked on Monday where I was to meet and was told to come back to the same window where I picked up the will-call tickets.